jkz/lush/README.md

 The caffeine is kicking in and life is great.

-Listen up the deal here is that to install Go on Windows you have to do two things: run the installer and set a GOPATH.
-I'm not gonna explain why just how.
+Listen up the deal here is that to install Go on Windows you have to do **two things: run the installer and set a GOPATH.** I'm not gonna explain why just how.
 Let's get this over with.

+Go installer:

 1. **Go to https://code.google.com/p/go/downloads/list**
 2. **Select the MSI installer that matches your system: 32- or 64-bit** (so it ends in windows-386.msi OR windows-amd64.msi).